psybits/gopsydose/README.md

 Whether to fetch info from an API when logging.
 If set to false the source table needs to be manually filled using other tools.

-#### DBDir
-This is relevant to sqlite.

-The directory where the database file will be created.
-If changing this, don't forget to check the old directory for any files left!

 #### AutoRemove
 If set to true, will remove the oldest log when adding a new one, if the `MaxLogsPerUser` limit is reached, without telling the user.

 #### DBDriver
 Which database driver to use.
 Current options are "sqlite3" or "mysql".

-#### MySQLAccess
-Credentials to access a MySQL database.

-Example: user:password@tcp(127.0.0.1:3306)/database

 #### VerbosePrinting
 If set to true, functions which print more verbose information, will print it.